Purpose

 • Drug: Injectable subcutaneous buprenorphine

 Injectable buprenorphine consists of a depot injectable formulation in polymeric solution and releases buprenorphine over a 28-day (4-week) period by diffusion as the polymer biodegrades.
-The injection will be administered subcutaneously in the abdomen at each 28-day visit through Week 48.
+The injection will be administered subcutaneously at each 28-day visit through Week 48.

 Recruiting Locations